IDN-C-X/ZeldrisRobot/README.md

 - `DEL_CMDS`: Whether to delete commands from users which don't have rights to use that command
 - `STRICT_GBAN`: Enforce gbans across new groups as well as old groups.
 When a gbanned user talks, he will be banned.
 - `WORKERS`: Number of threads to use.
 8 is the recommended (and default) amount, but your experience may vary.
-  __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
+  __Note__ that going crazy with more threads won't necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
 - `BAN_STICKER`: Which sticker to use when banning people.
 - `ALLOW_EXCL`: Whether to allow using exclamation marks ! for commands as well as /.